GovStackWorkingGroup/bb-open-imis/spec/1-main.md

 # OpenIMIS

-This repository is part of the [GovStack Sandbox](https://github.com/GovStackWorkingGroup/sandbox).
+This repository is part of the [GovStack Sandbox](https://github.com/GovStackWorkingGroup/sandbox) and an implementation of the [Registration Building Block Specifications](https://github.com/GovStackWorkingGroup/bb-registration).

 The official [documentation](https://github.com/openimis) of the candidate.